Remember the Night: Home media

 Universal Studios released NTSC editions of the film on VHS on September 12, 1995, and on DVD on October 18, 2010.
 A Region A Blu-ray edition was made available on November 13, 2018.
 Odeon Entertainment released a Region 2 DVD on November 3, 2014.

 Adaptations

 The film was twice adapted as a one-hour radio play on Lux Radio Theatre; on March 25, 1940, with McMurray and Stanwyck reprising their roles, and on December 22, 1941, with McMurray now paired with Jean Arthur.

 Lux Video Theatre presented a television adaptation of the film on May 5, 1955, starring Dennis O'Keefe and Jan Sterling.
 It was directed by Richard Goode and Buzz Kulik from an adaptation by S.H.
 Barnett.

-The story outline was used unofficially in an episode of Stanwyck's television series The Big Valley ("Judge [sic] in Heaven", Season 1, Episode 15).
+The story outline was used unofficially in an episode of Stanwyck's television series The Big Valley ("Judge [sic] in Heaven", season 1, episode 15).

-Lifetime presented a television movie in 1997 titled On the 2nd Day of Christmas starring Mary Stuart Masterson and Mark Ruffalo, directed by James Frawley.
-The story is similar to that of Remember the Night.
+Lifetime aired a television film in 1997 titled On the 2nd Day of Christmas, starring Mary Stuart Masterson and Mark Ruffalo, directed by James Frawley.
+The plot is similar to that of Remember the Night.